 What is a Bachelor of Arts (BA)?
 It has a long history and has changed in shape and content through the years and from country to country.
 Today, it is comprised of disciplines (or fields of study) with early origins in the humanities - geography, history, literature, languages, politics and philosophy.
 During the nineteenth century, responding to the challenges posed by the social and moral questions of the day, the disciplines we now know as the social sciences emerged - economics, sociology, psychology and anthropology.
-The late twentieth century saw new areas of study emerge, Aboriginal studies, media studies and cultural studies, for example.
-At the same time, interdisciplinary areas of study emerged: Australian studies, Asian studies and gender studies, for example, challenged existing orthodoxies and opened up new areas of inquiry in the academic world.
+The late twentieth century saw new areas of study emerge, Aboriginal Studies (or Indigenous Studies), Media Studies and Cultural Studies, for example.
+At the same time, interdisciplinary areas of study emerged: Australian Studies, Asian Studies and Gender Studies, for example, challenged existing orthodoxies and opened up new areas of inquiry in the academic world.
 And that's the key to this degree, its interdisciplinarity.

 This degree takes as its central themes Community, Culture and Environment and the subjects offered reflect those themes.
-Sociology and Politics, for example, fall into the community category, English, History and Media and Cultural Studies fall into the cultural category, Earth Sciences and Science and Technology Studies fall into the environmental category.
+Sociology and Politics, for example, fall into the community category; English, History and Media and Cultural Studies fall into the cultural category; Earth Sciences and Science and Technology Studies fall into the environmental category.
 Yet, many of the subjects offered will often combine two of the themes listed in the degree.
 There are strong overlaps between environment and community in some subjects, environment and culture in others.
-The subjects offered by Aboriginal Studies can combine all three themes.
+The subjects offered by Indigenous Studies can combine all three themes.
 The degree also lays emphasis on gaining skills in written and oral communication.
 The skills developed by traditional humanities and social sciences, reading for comprehension, writing essays and constructing convincing arguments, are central and are complemented by related skills like report and submission writing, approaches to methodology and using technology to find and present information.
-Subjects offered have range of delivery styles including videoconferencing, edustreaming, web-based and online delivery and face-to-face classes on each of the sites.
+Subjects offered have a range of delivery styles including videoconferencing, edustreaming, web-based and online delivery and face-to-face classes on each of the sites.